Distinct Longitudinal Clinical‐Neuroanatomical Trajectories in Parkinson's Disease Clinical Subtypes: Insight toward Precision Medicine

 Background

-Parkinson’s disease (PD) varies widely across individuals in clinical manifestations and course of progression.
-Identification and characterization of distinct biological subtypes could help explain this heterogeneity, identify the underlying pathophysiology, and predict disease progression across the subgroups of PD.
+Parkinson's disease (PD) varies widely across individuals in clinical manifestations and course of progression.
+Identification of distinct biological subtypes could explain this heterogeneity, identify its pathophysiology, and predict disease progression.

 Methods